 Get a copy of a credit reports from all three agencies for you and your spouse.
 Make a list of every open credit account and whether it is a joint or individual account.
 You may be surprised to find active accounts that you didn't know existed.
+2. Close joint accounts.

 Close all joint accounts and have your name removed from accounts that will continue to be used by your spouse.
 This will limit your responsibility for new debts from by your spouse (you will still be responsible for old debts incurred up until that point).
 If your spouse is an authorized users in any of your accounts, revoke the authorization.
 Send the request by certified mail.
 4. Pay off the credit card debt before the divorce is final, even if you have to liquidate marital assets.